General information about the ERASMUS+ program

 What is ERASMUS+?

-The European ERASMUS+ program is designed for cultural, academic and social exchanges to other European universities with which bilateral agreements exist.
+The European ERASMUS+ program is based on bilateral exchange agreements between universitites.
+It is designed for cultural, academic and social exchanges among those universities.

 For students, the Erasmus+ program offers several advantages over a self-organized stays abroad, such as...